Keep Health Factors

 Microbiome #2: Improve Your Health

 Here’s how to improve your microbiome health, article #2.
 If you missed our first microbiome writeup with more poop jokes, here it is.
-(Our first article explains the microbiome, covers the companies which provide microbiome testing and reputable companies which provide prebiotic and probiotic supplements.)
+Our first article explained how the microbiome works and then covered companies who provide quality microbiome testing and those who sell reputable prebiotic and probiotic supplements.
 This article covers the microbiome therapeutic companies and why a healthy microbiome protects you against major diseases.

 Microbiome Health Therapeutic Companies